Cleaning Guides

 • A scraping tool – You’ll use it to scrape and pry off the melted plastic.

 • Protective eyewear – The simplest of protective eyewear that you can find in any local hardware store will do the job.
 Again, what won’t do the job are sunglasses and glasses.
-Because of the glass they use, if a piece of the plastic breaks and hits the glasses they may shatter and cause even more damage.
+Because of the glass they use, if a piece of the plastic breaks and hits the glass it may shatter and cause even more damage.

 Some sources online suggest that you use a razor to scrape off the melted plastic.
 Don’t!
 Razor blades are very gentle and may break, or worse – cause an injury.

-How to remove melted plastic from oven (Step-by-step)
+How to remove melted plastic from the oven (Step-by-step)

 Now that you are all set and ready to make your appliance shiny and clean again, it is time to get to work.
 Here is how to get rid of melted plastic on the inside of your oven once and for all!